VT-CRO/SEC-ENVS/INITIAL-SETUP.md

 rosdep install --from-paths src --ignore-src -r -y
 ```

-Then navigate to the SEC-CRO-JETSON directory you just cloned and build the workspace.
+Then navigate to the SEC-NEW-JETSON directory you just cloned and build the workspace.
 To do so, you must ensure to build the packages in the following order.
 The commands are as follows:
 ```
 colcon build --packages-select btcpp_ros2_interfaces colcon build --packages-select behaviortree_ros2